Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 Customizing Output Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, all field variables of the state vector are saved to the NetCDF file.
+By default, all scalar fields of the state vector are saved to the NetCDF file.
 If you want to change this behavior, you can define a custom callback function
-to specify which field variables to save.
+to specify which scalar fields to save.
 For example, in a nonhydrostatic model,
 you might save kinetic energy, potential vorticity, and pressure:

 .. tab-set::